2025

 *Includes In-Kind Contributions and Capital Grants

-**Substantial grants were made to the Zoo in FY24 from funds raised in prior fiscal years, leading to a decrease in net assets.
-Additionally substantial new capital campaign pledges were received in FY24, for both the Step Into Nature Campaign and the Animal Hospital Campaign.
+****Substantial grants were made to the Zoo in FY25 from funds raised in prior fiscal years, while large new capital contributions were received in FY25 to be granted in future years, leading to high variability in net assets year over year.
 The Foundation has accumulated net assets due to the recognition of multi-year pledges, and payments against those pledges are not reflected as new revenue.
 Net assets are generally used within two fiscal years that gifts or pledge payments are received, and are expended for grants, program expenses, and operations.
 The exception to this is for Zoo Capital Projects, where funds are raised and kept at the Foundation until the Zoo requests those funds.

 Explore More